apitoolkit/apitoolkit-landing/content/docs/Quickstarts/PHP/Slim.md

 $app->run();
 ```
-You can report as many errors as you want for each request!
+You can report as many errors as you want for each request.

-And that's it!
-Happy hacking.